 Possible cause Action you can take Inadequate ventilation to the unit.
 Check that the ventilation grilles are not covered.
 Thermostat setting is too low.
-Set thermostat to a higher level.
-The condenser is heavily frosted.
+Set thermostat to a higher level. • The condenser is heavily frosted.
 Check that the refrigerator door closes properly.
 Too much warm food has been stored within short period of time.
-Allow warm food to cool down before storage.
-The appliance has been running for only a short period of time.
+Allow warm food to cool down before storage. • The appliance has been running for only a short period of time.
 Check whether the cooling compartment works after approx. 4-5 hours.
 Ambient temperatures too high.
 Regularly remove ventilation grilles.

-Failure: The refrigerator does not co ol in gas operation mode Possible cause Action you can take Gas cylinder empty.
-Change gas cylinder. • Is the upstream shut-off device open?
-Open shut-off device.
-Air in the gas pipe?
+Failure: The refrigerator does not cool in gas operation mode

+Possible cause Action you can take Gas cylinder empty.
+Change gas cylinder.
+Is the upstream shut-off device open?
+Open shut-off device. • Air in the gas pipe?
 Switch off the appliance and start again.
 Repeat this procedure 3-4 times, if necessary.

-Failure: The refrigerator does not co ol in 12V operation Possible cause Action you can take On-board fuse defective.
-Fit new fuse.
+Failure: The refrigerator does not cool in 12V operation

+Possible cause Action you can take

+On-board fuse defective. • Fit new fuse.

 On-board battery discharged.
 Check battery, charge it.

-· Start engine.
+Engine not running.
+Start engine.

+Heating element defective (please also refer to failure indication).
+Please inform the Dometic Customer Services.